 Chapter 13: I: Ashtaroth

 Eshmunen’s death itched but didn’t ache.
-Ashtaroth’s stomach tightened to a stone-hard knot at the guilt of such filial negligence.
+It seemed a rotten way to feel, and Ashtaroth’s stomach tightened to a stone-hard knot at such filial negligence.
 He hadn’t known his father, not really, and now he never would.

 The Massenqa court was a beehive, and Dashel had kicked it.
 The Semassenqa buzzed to and fro, openly ignoring their proscribed places at the far end of the throne room, openly gossiping about Eshmunen’s murder and the heq-Ashqen’s disappearance as though Ashtaroth weren’t sitting before them with ears to hear.